 Concluding Summary

-As you can tell, the 22-RE is an engine built to last.
-Sure, it may not be the most powerful or the most sophisticated engine out there, but it can outlive itself while handling quite a bit of abuse.
+As you can tell, Toyota’s R engines are built to last.
+Sure, they may not be the most powerful or the most sophisticated engines out there, but they can outlive themselves while handling quite a bit of abuse.

-A textbook example of reliability, the 22-RE, in addition to being durable, is also an excellent platform for mods.
-It’s one of the most reliable Toyota engines ever made.
+A textbook example of reliability, the 22R and RE, in addition to being durable, are also excellent platforms for mods.
+They’re among the most reliable Toyota engines ever made.

-The engine’s not too complicated, yet it features robust internals, a cast-iron block, and 2.4 liters of displacement.
-Although it’s an outdated piece of hardware, it’s by no means fragile.
+The engines aren’t too complicated, yet they feature robust internals, a cast-iron block, and 2.4 liters of displacement.
+Although they’re outdated, they’re by no means fragile.

-Install some tastefully selected upgrades and it will be almost as good, if not better, than most 3-cylinder hoovers you find in modern runabouts.
+Install some tastefully selected upgrades and they’ll be almost as good, if not better, than most 3-cylinder hoovers you find in modern runabouts.